Sigrid Thornton: Early life

 Thornton was born in Canberra, the daughter of Merle, an academic and writer, and Neil Thornton, an academic.
-She was raised in Brisbane, attending St. Peter's Lutheran College.
+She was raised in Brisbane, attending St Peters Lutheran College.
 For two years, from the age of seven, she lived in London, where she was a member of the Unicorn Theatre.
 She was bullied for her Australian accent in her time there.

 After the family's return to Brisbane, the family participated in an Anti-Vietnam war demonstration, leading to their arrest.
 She attended Twelfth Night Theatre Junior Workshop and in 1970, at the age of 11 and during the Captain Cook Bicentenary Celebrations, Thornton appeared before Queen Elizabeth II as Rosa Campbell-Praed in Looking Glass on Yesterday.
 She was a student of noted theatre director, Joan Whalley.

 Career

 Film and television

-Through Twelfth Night Theatre, Thornton auditioned for Melbourne-based Crawford Productions who at the time, were scouting for talent interstate.
+Through Twelfth Night Theatre, Thornton auditioned for Melbourne based Crawford Productions who at the time, were scouting for talent interstate.
 She scored her guest professional job very soon afterwards at the age of 13, on Homicide.
 From there, the director recommended her for a guest part on Division 4.
 She also guested on Matlock Police and Bluey, before accepting a recurring role on The Sullivans as Elizabeth 'Buffy' Turnbull in 1977.
 She studied drama briefly at university, before moving to Sydney and then Melbourne to pursue her acting career, after deciding to learn her craft on the job.

 Thornton made her film debut as Wendy in the 1977 coming-of-age film The FJ Holden, directed by Michael Thornhill, and in the same year as Maria in the film adaptation of Henry Handel Richardson's colonial Australian novel, The Getting of Wisdom, directed by Bruce Beresford.
 In 1978, Thornton appeared in the Australian television sequel of the British comedy series Father, Dear Father in Australia and Cop Shop.
 The same year, she played Angela in the horror film Snapshot (aka The Day After Halloween) directed by Simon Wincer, for which she was nominated for the 1979 Australian Film Institute Award for Best Actress in a Feature Film.

 In 1980, Thornton appeared in a recurring role as Roslyn Coulson in the Australian television drama Prisoner (known overseas as Prisoner: Cell Block H).
 She also starred in 1981 film Duet for Four.

 Thornton took on her breakthrough role of Jessica Harrison in the 1982 classic period film The Man from Snowy River opposite Tom Burlinson, making her a household name in Australia.
 She also starred as Frances in 1982 World War I miniseries 1915, and as Gloria in 1983 drama film Street Hero, alongside Vince Colosimo.

 Thornton had a starring role in the 1984 historical miniseries All the Rivers Run, based on the 1958 novel of the same name by Nancy Cato.
 It was internationally successful, and earned her her first best actress Logie Award.
 That same year, she starred in the miniseries The Boy in the Bush opposite Kenneth Branagh.